A Journey of Truth, Transformation, and Self-Discovery

 How to deal with it?

-Janet Conner, the author of Writing Down Your Soul, explains we have an individual subconscious and a collective subconscious.
-Furthermore, we have to deal with our personal history, and also the starving artist portrait for so long in our society.
+So we have to deal with our personal history and also the starving artist portrait for so long in our society.

-You have to ask questions to retrieve the information from the subconscious mind, lots and lots of questions.
+You have to ask lots of questions to retrieve the information from the subconscious mind.
 Moreover, questions that lead to other questions with no right or wrong answers.

-As you can ponder the process is endless, it up to you to make it a habit.
+As you can ponder the process is endless, it’s up to you to make it a habit.

 What Expressive Writing Can Do for You?

-Mark Matousek, the author of Writing to Awaken, conveys expressive writing has boundless amazing positive benefits that improve physical and mental health, such as:
+Mark Matousek, the author of Writing to Awaken, conveys expressive writing has boundless amazing positive benefits that improve physical and mental health.

 – Psychological empowerment